ianperrin/MMM-Strava/README.md

 2. Update your config file to remove the `strava_id` and `access_token` options and add the new `client_id` and `client_secret` options - *See steps 2 and 4 in the [installation notes](#installation)*.

-**Please Note** Following the changes to Strava’s [authentication model](https://developers.strava.com/docs/authentication/)  is available.To support the new authentication flow, the client_id and client_secret must be included in the config in place of the deprecated strava_id and access_token options.
-The legacy options can still be used, but will trigger an alert on the mirror when the module is loaded and it is recommended they are removed.
+**Please Note** Following the changes to Strava’s [authentication model](https://developers.strava.com/docs/authentication/), the client_id and client_secret must be included in the config in place of the deprecated strava_id and access_token options.

 If you haven't changed the module, this should work without any problems.
 If you have a problem, you can reset the module using `git reset --hard`, after which `git pull` should be possible.
 You may wish to use `git status` to see any changes before doing so.